alamahant/TarotCaster/README.md

 1. Register for a free Mistral AI API key at [https://mistral.ai/](https://mistral.ai/)
 2. Enter your API key in the application settings
-3. Select "AI Interpretation" when viewing a card or spread
+3. Select "Get Reading" when viewing spread

 The free tier of Mistral AI provides sufficient requests for personal tarot reading use.